thavinb/AmpRecon/README.md

 # AmpRecon

-AmpRecon is a bioinformatics pipeline that aligns data to specific amplicon panels, performs variant-calling, and produces genetic report cards.
+AmpRecon is a bioinformatics pipeline that aligns short-read sequencing data to specific amplicon panels, performs variant-calling, and produces genetic report cards.
 It was designed to work with amplicon-sequencing data from _Plasmodium falciparum_ and _Plasmodium vivax_.

 # Contents
 1. [Quick-Start Guide](#quick-start-guide)